Learning Flat Latent Manifolds with VAEs: Experiments

 \subsection{Artificial Pendulum Data-set}

 The pendulum data-set \citep{vahiprior2019, ChenKK2018metrics} consists of $16{\times}16$-pixel images generated by a pendulum simulator.
-We generated $15 \cdot10^3$ images with joint angles in the ranges of $[0, 360)$ degrees.
+The pendulum has one degree of freedom, and the joint is located in the centres of the images.
+We generated $15 \cdot10^3$ images with joint angles uniformly in the ranges of $[0, 360)$ degrees.
 Additionally, we added $0.05$ Gaussian noise to each pixel.

 As seen in Fig.~\ref{fig:pendulum_equal}, without regularisation, the contour lines are denser in the centre of the latent space.
 The reason is that, in contrast to the VHP-VAE, the regularisation term in the \methodreg \emph{smoothens} the latent space ($\G\approx c\,\mathds{1}$)---visualised by the $\MF$ and the equidistance plots.
 In Fig.~\ref{fig:pendulum_cn_mf}, \methodreg and VAE-VHP are compared in terms of condition number and normalised $\MF$.
 In both cases the \methodreg outperforms the VHP-VAE.